 Safety is a crucial element of the shipping industry.
 Workers for CMA CGM and similar companies face many dangers on the job:

-- Workers in ports and terminals can be crushed by machinery or by dropped cargo.
+- Workers in ports and terminals can be crushed by machinery or dropped cargo.

 - They face fires and electrical problems.